vipulroxx/shtarun.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Assistant working under Prof. Nalinaksh S. Vyas in Mission Office, Indian Institute of Technology Kanpur.
+I am a Research Assistant working under Prof. Nalinaksh S. Vyas at Mission Lab, Indian Institute of Technology Kanpur.
 I completed my B.Tech-M.Tech Dual Degree in 2020 in Mechanical Engineering from Indian Institute of Technology Kanpur.
-My research interests are in the field of Dynamics, Vibration and Control, Robotics.
-I like working on mathematical modeling and simulation, which intrigues me to visualize every new problem as a blend of the concepts of various fields and enjoy the mathematics behind it.
+I have a multitude research interest, some of which are in the field of Multibody Dynamics, Vibration and Control, Robotics and Finite Element Modelling.
+I like working on mathematical modeling and simulation, which intrigues me to visualize every new problem as a blend of the concepts of various fields and enjoy the mathematics and physics behind it.

 <!-- The best part of the research is when you just smile at a challenging problem realizing the scope of the problem and the learning through the process. -->